anirudha-bs/Calorie_detector/README.md

 # Calorie_detector
-Flask PWA to classify food items and displays their nutritional values
+Flask PWA to classify food items and displays their nutritional values.

 The app lets the user take an image of any food they consume on a daily basis and immediately calculates calories of it.
 Also, the app can be extended to kep track of daily consumed food items and their calories so that it can recommend a highly balanced daily diet to the user.
 Users can set goals for daily calories to lose or gain weight and the app helps them to keep up with their goals.